-- · if the partner is a corporation, the dividend income will be subject to corporate income tax plus solidarity surcharge (see above "-Corporations"); - · if the partner is a sole proprietor, the dividend income will be subject to the partial income rule (see above "-Sole Proprietors"); - if the partner is a private individual only possible if the partnership is not a (operative or deemed) commercial partnership, the dividend income will be subject to the flat tax rate (see above "-Private Individuals").
+- · if the partner is a corporation, the dividend income will be subject to corporate income tax plus solidarity surcharge (see above "- Corporations"); - if the partner is a sole proprietor, the dividend income will be subject to the partial income rule (see above "- Sole Proprietors"); or - if the partner is a private individual only possible if the partnership is not a (operative or deemed) commercial partnership, the dividend income will be subject to the flat tax rate (see above "- Private Individuals").

 In case the partnership is a (operative or deemed) commercial partnership with its place of management in Germany, the dividend income is subject to German trade tax at the level of the partnership, unless the partnership holds at least 15% of a company's registered share capital at the beginning of the relevant assessment period.
-In such case, the dividend income is 95% exempt from trade tax to the extent the partnership are corporations and 40% exempt from trade tax to the extent the partnership are corporations and 40% exempt from trade tax to the extent the partnership are sole proprietors.
+In such case, the dividend income is 95% exempt from trade tax to the extent the partnership are corporations and 40% exempt from trade tax to the extent the partnership are sole proprietors.
 Any trade tax levied on the level of the partnership will be eligible for credit against an individual shareholder's personal income tax liability based on the applicable municipal trade tax rate, depending on the individual tax situation of the shareholder and further circumstances and limited to currently 4.0 times the partial trade tax measurement amount allocable to such individual shareholder.